-Windows, external doors and joinery Repair category 2 Notes Weathered timber units were noted.
-We recommend repainting is undertaken to avoid the onset of any timber decay.
+Windows, external doors and joinery

+Repair category 2

+Notes Failed double glazing was noted.
+Remedial works are required.
 A precautionary check of all windows and doors is always recommended prior to purchase.
+It is assumed that replacement windows and doors comply with relevant building and fire regulations.

 External decorations

 Repair category 1

-Notes Paint finished and decorated external surfaces will require redecoration on a
+Notes Paint finished and decorated external surfaces will require redecoration on a regular basis.

-OF OWNER HOLD OF THE PROPERTY COLD